sikender/sicp/1.1/Notes.md

   - `(and (e1) ... (en))`
     The interpreter evaluates the expressions (e) one at a time, in left-to-right order.
 If any (e) evaluates to false, the value of the `and` expression is false, and the rest of the (e)'s are not evaluated.
 If all (e)'s evaluate to true values, the value of the `and` expression is the value of the last one.
   - `(or (e2) ... (en))`
     The interpreter evaluates the expressions (e) one at a time, in left-to-right order.
-If any (e) evaluates to true value, that value is returned as the value if the `or` expression, and the rest of the (e)'s are not evaluated.
+If any (e) evaluates to true value, that value is returned as the value of the `or` expression, and the rest of the (e)'s are not evaluated.
 If all (e)'s evaluate to false, the value of the `or` expression is false.
   - `(not (e))`
     The value of a `not` expression is true when the expression (e) evaluates to false, and false otherwise.